CaptainBit/CityGenerator/README.md

 |  r|  Recreate a new city|

 ## Gaussian function
-I use gaussian function to set height of my buildings.Basically, better are the chance that buldings are higher in the center.
+I use gaussian function to set height of my buildings.
+Basically, better are the chance that buldings are higher in the center.
 ![Gaussian](CityProcedural/Showcase/Gaussian.png)

 ## Showcase